 Crack a whole egg into a small bowl.

-Bring water in a pot to a simmer and add 1 Tbsp of white vinegar to the water.
+Bring water in a pot to a simmer and add 1 tablespoon of white vinegar to the water.

 With a spoon, stir the water in a circle to create a vortex.